skilobyte/illumio-flowlogs/README.md

 4. The valid range for ports is 0 to 65535.
 Any record with an out-of-range `dstport` value is ignored and logged to the `error_log.txt` file as an invalid lookup table record.

 5. Protocol names in the lookup table file must be same as the IANA protocol keywords (e.g., `tcp`, `udp`, etc.).
-If they do not match to any IANA protocol keywords, the lookup table record is ignored and logged to `error_log.txt` file as invalid look up table record.
+If they do not match to any IANA protocol keywords, the lookup table record is ignored and logged to `error_log.txt` file as invalid lookup table record.

 6. Empty lines are ignored.